sph-mn/sph-script/readme.md

 ### lowercase
 convert all uppercase characters in a string read from standard input to lowercase characters

-$ echo TeEsT | lowercase
+$ echo TEsT | lowercase
 ~~~
 test
 ~~~

 ### newline-to-comma
-like newline-to-space but converts to comma separated entries
+like newline-to-space but converts to comma-separated entries

 $ ls / | newline-to-comma
 ~~~